Introduction

 RNA isolation and RT-PCR

 Kidneys were stored in RNA later after euthanasia.
 RNeasy mini kit (Qiagen) was used to extract total RNA from kidney tissue according to the manufacturer’s specifications.
 RNA purity was measured using a Nanodrop instrument (Thermo Scientific) at A260/280 ratio. cDNA was prepared using cDNA reverse transcription kit (Applied Biosystems).
-ColA1 primers (Forward- TAAGGGTACCGCTGGAGAAC, Reverse- GTTCACCTCTCTCACCAGCA), TAMRA probe (AGAGCGAGGCCTTCCCGGAC) and β-actin primers (Forward- CCACAGCTGAGAGGGAAATC, Reverse- CCAATAGTGATGACCTGGCCG), TAMRA probe (GGAGATGGCCACTGCCGCATC) were purchased from Eurofins Genomics.
+ColA1 primers (Forward-TAAGGGTACCGCTGGAGAAC, Reverse-GTTCACCTCTCTCACCAGCA), TAMRA probe (AGAGCGAGGCCTTCCCGGAC) and β-actin primers (Forward-CCACAGCTGAGAGGGAAATC, Reverse-CCAATAGTGATGACCTGGCCG), TAMRA probe (GGAGATGGCCACTGCCGCATC) were purchased from Eurofins Genomics.

 Histopathology by H&E staining

-Leptospiral extract for Leptospira biflexa and Leptospira interrogans were prepared as described previously (18).
+Leptospiral extract for Leptospira biflexa and Leptospira interrogans were prepared as described previously (19).
 Briefly, Leptospira was cultured in EMJH media and once confluency was observed, cells were centrifuged to obtain a pellet.
 This pellet was then incubated with BugBuster® solution (1mL) at RT in a shaker incubator (100 rpm) for 20 min and homogenized by vortexing.
 Stocks were stored at -20°C. This whole-cell extract of Leptospira was then diluted in 1X sodium carbonate coating buffer.
-Nunc MaxiSorp flat-bottom 96 well plates (eBioscience, San Diego, CA) were coated with 107-108 bacteria per well with leptospiral extract at 4℃ overnight.
+Nunc MaxiSorp flat-bottom 96 well plates (eBioscience, San Diego, CA) were coated with extracts prepared from 107-108 bacteria per well and incubated at 4℃ overnight.
 Cells were washed using 1X PBST the following day and blocked for 1 h using 1% BSA solution, followed by another wash with 1X PBST.
 Serum samples (1:100) were added to the antigen coated wells and incubated at 37°C for 1 h, washed twice with 1X PBST, followed by HRP conjugate secondary anti-mouse-IgG1, IgG2a and IgG3 (1:10000) which was incubated for 30 mins.
 After washing the plate 3 times with 1X PBST the color was developed using TMB Sureblue followed by Stop solution before the absorbance was measured at OD 450 nm using an ELISA plate reader (Molecular Devices Spetramax).

 Flow cytometry